sashokbg/git-training-usecases/readme.md

 I did one big commit that has too many changes
 I want to split it into two commits

-## Use Case: Detached Head

-I did a wrong checkout
-And now my HEAD is in "detached" state

 ## Use Case: Branch merged upon itself

 Me and a colleague wor